orange-cloudfoundry/terraform-provider-credhub/README.md

 ### Generic

-This generic datasource has been made to prevent any future update on credhub which is could not yet implemented in this provider.
+This generic datasource has been made to support any future type on credhub which is could not yet implemented in this provider.

 To see what you can do on credhub you can have look at: http://credhub-api.cfapps.io